LoopKit/loopdocs/docs/operation/features/carbs.md

 ## Meal Entry

-This page was updated with information for Loop 3.

 ### Loop 3 Updates:

 * [Time](#time): Loop 3 adds the +/- 15 minute buttons to adjust time for entry